Decays of Higgs Bosons in the Standard Model and Beyond: Decays of a Generic Neutral Higgs Boson

+which agrees with the asymptotic value of $C_{sf}(0)=-1$ in the heavy quark limit.
+On the other hand, the pseudoscalar scaling factor is zero in the heavy quark limit, i.e., $C_{pf}(0)=0$, because the QCD corrections to the pseudoscalar decay mode vanish in this limit due to the Adler-Bardeen theorem~\cite{Adler:1969er}.
+The effective Lagrangian for the pseudoscalar coupling to two photons can be derived from the Adler-Bell-Jackiw (ABJ) anomaly in the divergence of the axial vector current~\cite{Adler:1969gk,Bell:1969ts} and is given to all orders of the perturbation theory by \cite{Spira:1997dg,Spira:1995rr}

+for the pseudoscalar boson, as the lowest order axial-anomaly term is not renormalized at all orders.

 The two-loop electroweak corrections of $\delta^{\gamma:S}_{\rm elw}$ to the scalar part of the decay width via the scalar form factor have been calculated in Refs.~\cite{Actis:2008ts,Djouadi:1997rj,Degrassi:2005mc,Passarino:2007fp}, see Fig.~\ref{fig:dhaaelw}.
-The electroweak corrections to the pseudoscalar part is also available:
+The electroweak corrections to the pseudoscalar part are also available~\cite{Brod:2008ct,Brod:2008ub}:

 where, similarly as in the decay $H\to gg$, the factor $4$ counts the contribution of the SM SU(2)$_L$ doublet in the decoupling limit and $\eta^{\gamma :P}_{\rm elw}$ the model-dependent BSM contribution.
 In the type-II 2HDM, for example, $\eta^{\gamma :P}_{\rm elw}=7/\tan^2\beta$ in the infinite top quark mass approximation~\cite{Brod:2008ct,Brod:2008ub}, suppressed for large $\tan\beta$.
+Note again that Eq.~(\ref{eq:dhaaelwP}) is a crude approximation obtained by focusing on the top-Yukawa contributions which are subleading in the SM.

 Incorporating all the QCD and electroweak corrections, one may write